 In December of 2018 the U.S. Treasury issued proposed regulations which provided administrative guidance and clarified certain aspects of U.S. Tax Reform.
 The proposed regulations are complex and comprehensive, and considerable uncertainty continues to exist until the final regulations are released, which is expected to occur later in 2019.
-As these proposed regulations have not been enacted as at June 30, 2019, their impact has not been reflected in income tax expense.
+As these proposed regulations have not been enacted as at September 30, 2019, their impact has not been reflected in income tax expense.
 However, if the proposed regulations are enacted as currently drafted, certain provisions could be effective commencing January 1, 2019.
-Based on the Corporation's current capital structure, the resulting increase to income tax expense of the Company for the period ended, June 30, 2019 would be an increase of approximately \$5.5 million.
+Based on the Corporation's current capital structure, the resulting increase to income tax expense of the Company for the period ended, September 30, 2019 would be an increase of approximately \$8.2 million.
+However, it is not known at this time if changes would be applied retroactively or prospectively.